 This act protects women from trafficking.
 The act helps women to protect themselves from trafficking for prostitution as means of living.

 This act prohibits giving or taking dowry at the time of marriage.
 It safeguards the women from being killed or tortured for dowry.
 Women under this act can file a case against husbands and in-laws.

 This act provides women with maternal paid leave during pregnancy and after birth.
 Not any office can expel a woman for taking maternity leaves.

 This act has made special family courts for speedy settlement of disputes among families.

 The Hindu Marriage Act, 1955

-It has various provisions that protect women in every aspect of Hindu marriage.
-A woman can file for divorce under section 13 of the act, ask for restitution of conjugal rights, and much more.
+This act has various provisions that protect women in every aspect of Hindu marriage.
+A woman can file for divorce under Section 13 of the act, ask for restitution of conjugal rights, and much more.

 Many other such acts protect women in one way or the other.

-Both IPC and Cr.P.C. have provisions that protect and provide women’s rights from being exploited at various stages of life.
+Both IPC and CPC. have provisions that protect and provide women’s rights from being exploited at various stages of life.